TallKite/linnstrument-firmware/README.md

 *In 12edo, 10 of the 12 major keys have a compact scale 4 columns wide.
 But Db major and F# major don't.
 You can make these 2 keys more usable (and 2 others less usable) by adjusting the anchor cell, or by using alternative layout #1.*

-*Alternative layouts: (1) To shift the CDE row of white keys right one pad, set the scale to use the 5th not the 4th, and set the anchor pad to row 4 not 3.
+*Alternative layouts: (1) To shift the CDE row of white keys right one pad, set the scale to use the 5th not the 4th, and set the anchor pad to row 4 not row 3.
 (2) For a clockwise rotation, tap Global Settings col 1 row 4 to enter lefthanded mode and set all the guitar tuning row offsets to +2.
 (3) For a lefthanded layout, do just one of those two things.*

 MEMORIES (PRESETS)